stacs-srg/valipop/docs/usage/results.md

 </dt>

 <dd>
-The records directory contains the records generated from the simulated population, if specified in the configuration file.
+The <em>records</em> directory contains the records generated from the simulated population, if specified in the configuration file.
 </dd>